 The key contribution of this review is the identification of a minimal consensus and dominant approach to conceptualizing the business model concept in tourism studies.
 In addition, the editors of the Special Issue reveal a strong preference for small-n case study research designs.
 In sum, those findings point to important gaps and design decisions for future business model studies in tourism.

-Along with interesting insights form individual papers of this Special Issue, this review details research opportunities with regard to theory, methods and applications that tourism scholars can investigate to contribute to the theory and practice of business model management.
+Along with interesting insights form individual papers of this Special Issue, the review details research opportunities with regard to theory, methods and applications that tourism scholars can investigate to contribute to the theory and practice of business model management.

 Image by Free-Photos from Pixabay